The Most Delish is a meal kit that makes authentic Asian cooking approachable and fun through role-based instructions and unique flavors.

 Note: This is a sponsored post written by me on behalf of The Most Delish.
 I was given a free meal kit in return for an honest review.
 The opinions and text are all mine.

 A few weeks ago, another blogging mom that I have been following for about a year reached out to me on behalf of a new endeavor she and her husband have started called The Most Delish.
 The Most Delish specializes in meal kits to make authentic Asian comfort foods.

-But it’s more than just a box with food and a recipe, The Most Delish is an entire experience in its own!
-I was so excited when the box came it.
+But it’s more than just a box with food and a recipe.
+The Most Delish is an entire experience on its own!
+I was so excited when the box came.
 Everything looks very professional and is easy to read through and know what each item is.
 I didn’t notice at first, but it’s even color-coded to make the prep quicker and easier.

 The first thing I did upon receiving my box in the mail was to look through everything.
 I wanted to get an idea of how long it would take to prepare the meal and what came in the box versus what I would need to purchase at the grocery store.